 The major in Urban Studies, which leads to a Bachelor of Arts in Urban Studies, provides you with an understanding of the peoples and structures that make up cities both in the United States and internationally.
 Courses explore

-Raising basic questions about the dynamics of modern life — for example, how living in New York City differs from living in Los Angeles, Berlin, Johannesburg, or Rio de Janeiro — Urban Studies is directed toward both the student who wants to think critically about the urban setting and the student who seeks graduate training or a career in education, law, community development, journalism, urban management, public policy, or public health.
-Students may develop individual paths in areas such as urban geography, urban history, urban culture, urban policy, and urban development.
-New York City, with all its problems, excitement, and diverse populations, serves as an educational laboratory and resource.
-Urban Studies is part of a suite of new interdisciplinary undergraduate programs at The New School that examine the 21st century’s greatest challenges — globalization, urbanism, social justice, and sustainability.
+Raising basic questions about the dynamics of modern life — for example, how living in New York City differs from living in Los Angeles, Berlin, Johannesburg, or Rio de Janeiro — Urban Studies is designed for both the student who wants to think critically about the urban setting and the student who seeks graduate training or a career in education, law, community development, journalism, urban management, public policy, or public health.
+Students can develop individual paths in areas such as urban geography, urban history, urban culture, urban policy, and urban development.
+New York, a dynamic, diverse city that faces a range of challenges, serves as an educational laboratory and resource.
+Urban Studies is part of a suite of interdisciplinary undergraduate programs at The New School that examine the 21st century’s greatest challenges — globalization, urbanism, social justice, and sustainability.

 Check Application Status

 Chair and Departmental Faculty Advisor, Urban Studies

 Academic Advisor for Global, Environmental, and Urban Studies

 Admission ContactOffice of AdmissionEugene Lang College of Liberal Arts